 You should wear safety eyewear whenever there’s a risk of eye or face injury.
-While required in many workplaces, the use of safety eyewear goes well beyond obligation.
-Knowing when to wear safety eyewear involves using common sense to assess hazards in the workplace, at home and during recreation.
+While required in many workplaces, safety eyewear use goes well beyond the obligation.
+Knowing when to wear safety eyewear involves using common sense to assess workplace, home, and recreation hazards.
 Only then can you make an educated decision about when you should wear safety eyewear.

 Eye Injury Can Happen Anywhere and Anytime

 According to Workplace Eye Injury, almost half (44%) of eye injuries occur at home, and 40% occur during sports.
-Work-related accidents account for 15% of all eye injuries.
+In addition, work-related accidents account for 15% of all eye injuries.

 In the workplace, OSHA provides assistance about when to wear safety eyewear.
-At home and during recreation, few requirements exist.
-Regardless, education about when to wear safety eyewear remains essential in preventing 90% of eye injuries in the United States yearly.
-Safety eyewear is simply the last line of defense for protecting eyes whether at work, at home or during recreational activities.
+However, at home and during recreation, few requirements exist.
+Regardless, education about when to wear safety eyewear remains essential in preventing 90% of yearly eye injuries in the United States.
+Safety eyewear is simply the last line of defense for protecting eyes, whether at work, at home, or recreational activities.